 - Bankruptcy Information Sheet 4: Setting aside a Bankruptcy Notice

 - Bankruptcy Information Sheet 5: Substituted Service Applications

 - Bankruptcy Information Sheet 6: Consequences of a Sequestration Order

 15.1 Debtors who are self-represented litigants will be supported by the Registry to assist them through the court process efficiently.
 Refer to Information for Litigants for further information.

 15.2 A self-representation service is available to litigants in each Registry.
-The service provides free, confidential and impartial legal advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
+The service provides free, confidential and impartial legal advice and assistance with Federal Court and FCFCOA proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 15.3 In addition, debtors can also approach various ‘not for profit’ bodies for assistance and guidance and access free online information on bankruptcy and opposing a creditor’s petition including: